DOI-ONRR/doi-extractives-data/_downloads/disbursements.md

 _States_ States receive federal Outer Continental Shelf revenue in two ways:

 1. 27% of revenue from leases in the 8(g) Zone (the first three nautical miles of the Outer Continental Shelf) are shared with states.
 2. 37.5% of revenue from certain leases in the Gulf of Mexico are shared with Alabama, Louisiana, Mississippi, and Texas.

 _Other_ Certain offshore funds are directed back to the federal agencies that administer these lands (e.g., BOEM and BSEE) to help cover the agencies’ operational costs.

+## Archive

+In the past, this site has offered detailed data for disbursements distributed from other funds.
+For example, the data below

+### Land and Water Conservation Fund

+{{ "ONRR" | term }} disburses revenue to the [Land and Water Conservation Fund (LWCF)](https://www.nps.gov/subjects/lwcf/index.htm) according to federal law.
+However, these funds are subject to congressional appropriations.
+Some of the money disbursed from ONRR to the fund is spent on LWCF projects, but some of it ultimately goes to other expenditures.
+The fund is authorized to receive and disburse $900 million each year, but congressional appropriations to LWCF projects have been limited to between $149 million and $573 million each year since 1999.

+To see how much was disbursed to states, sub-funds, and other projects each year, see the following datasets.

+* [American Battlefield Protection Program, 2011-2015 data]({{ site.baseurl }}/data/disbursements/lwcf/abpp.tsv) (TSV): Details about the location, acreage, and grant amounts of each battlefield funded through the [American Battlefield Protection Program](https://www.nps.gov/abpp/index.htm), a National Parks Service program that preserves the land where historic American battles were fought.

+* [Cooperative Endangered Species Conservation Fund, 2011-2015 data]({{ site.baseurl }}/data/disbursements/lwcf/cescf.tsv) (TSV): List of individual projects and locations funded through the [Cooperative Endangered Species Conservation Fund](https://www.fws.gov/endangered/grants/), a [Fish and Wildlife Service](https://www.fws.gov/) program for conservation planning and acquisition of vital habitat for threatened and endangered species.

+* [State and local grants, 2011-2016 data]({{ site.baseurl }}/data/disbursements/lwcf/grants.tsv) (TSV): Details about the location, amount, and purpose of all Land and Water Conservation Fund grants to state and local governments.

+* [Land acquisitions, 2011-2016 data]({{ site.baseurl }}/data/disbursements/lwcf/land-acquisition.tsv) (TSV): Details about the location, budget, acreage, and purpose of each federal land acquisition funded by the Land and Water Conservation Fund.

+### Historic Preservation Fund

+Like the LWCF, money in the Historic Preservation Fund is subject to congressional appropriations.
+Some of it is spent on historic preservation projects, but some of it ultimately goes to other expenditures.
+The fund is authorized to receive and disburse $150 million each year, but annual appropriations have declined from $94 million to less than $60 million since 2001.

+To see how much was disbursed to each state for preservation projects, see [Historic Preservation grants, 2011-2016]({{ site.baseurl }}/data/disbursements/historic-preservation.tsv) (TSV).

 ## Contact us